More

 5. What are the benefits of using MFA in businesses?

 Using MFA in businesses provides numerous benefits, particularly when combined with MDM.
 It significantly reduces the risk of unauthorized access and data breaches, ensuring that sensitive corporate information remains secure.
-Additionally, MFA enhances compliance with industry regulations, boosts user confidence in security measures, and supports a mobile workforce by securing access on mobile devices.
+Additionally, MFA enhances compliance with industry regulations, boosts user confidence in security measures, and supports a mobile workforce by securing access to mobiles.
 This holistic approach to security is crucial in today’s mobile-centric business environment.

 Abhinandan Ghosh